umairchoudhry8/remondis-contamination-detection_app/README.md

 ## RTSP feed

-If enabled, the processed video stream will be available at `localhost:8554/live`.
+If enabled, the processed video stream will be available at `localhost:8554/live`.<br>
+`ffplay rtsp://localhost:8554/live`

 ## Installation steps